Skip to main content

 Does the RMD requirement establish a mandatory retirement age?

-No. It merely places a time limit on when you must begin receiving your TRS retirement benefit (or withdraw from TRS) after you have both attained age 73 and terminated all TRS reportable employment.
+No. It merely places a time limit on when you must begin receiving your TRS retirement benefit (or withdraw from TRS) after you have both attained age 73 (or other applicable RMD age) and terminated all TRS reportable employment.

 Please note that the RBD requirement does not change the age at which you may be eligible for TRS retirement.
 If you meet TRS requirements, you may apply for and begin receiving a retirement benefit.
 Your RBD only establishes the latest date on which you may begin receiving payments without incurring a tax penalty once the RMD criteria have been met.